Sparkhand/gh-scraper/README.md

 ### Options

-- `-mp maxpages`, `--MaxPages=maxpages` is the maximum number of pages you want to fetch (each page contains 100 fetched repositories).
+- `-mr maxrepos`, `--MaxRepos=maxrepos` is the maximum number of repos you want to fetch.
 Set as 100 by default

 - `-d dir`, `--Directory=dir` is the directory where fetched files will be saved.
 Set as `./fetchedfiles` by default